pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 broad concepts and encompass both specific cases of botanical or zoological nomenclature as well as purely taxonomic and informative use.
-We believe these concepts to be adequately granular for the purposes of reasoning in OpenBiodiv.
+We believe these concepts to be adequately granular for the purposes of reasoning in OpenBiodiv (see the (Rules)[#biological-names].
 The main objective we want to achieve is to encode information about the preferred name to use for a given taxonomic concept lineage.

 See for a similar attempt <http://rs.gbif.org/vocabulary/gbif/taxonomic_status.xml>.